Improving Influencer Inclusivity

 THE OUTLOUD GROUP REPRESENTATION RESULTS

-As shown in Figure 6, over the four and a half years of this study, the influencer industry has only included Black+ creators in 9.7% of YouTube sponsorships, whereas The Outloud Group has featured Black+ creators in 10.1% of brand deals.
+As shown in Figure 6, over the five-and-a-half years of this study, the influencer industry has only included Black+ creators in 10.3% of YouTube sponsorships, whereas The Outloud Group has featured Black+ creators in 9.9% of brand deals.

-There is a general upward trend in Black+ creator inclusion in The Outloud Group’s YouTube brand deals since the first half of 2020, but representation has plateaued between ~9 & 11% over the last 18 months.
-During the first six month period of this study, The Outloud Group’s Black+ creator inclusion has increased by 29.2% from 1H 2020 to 1H 2024.
-Over the entirety of this four and a half year study, The Outloud Group has averaged Black+ representation percentage of 10.1 [Figure 6].
+There is a general upward trend in Black+ creator inclusion in The Outloud Group’s YouTube brand deals since the first half of 2020, but representation has remained between ~9 & 10% over the last 36 months.
+During the first six month period of this study, The Outloud Group’s Black+ creator inclusion has increased by 30.6% from 1H 2020 to 1H 2025.
+Over the entirety of this five-and-a-half year study, The Outloud Group has averaged a Black+ representation percentage of 9.9% [Figure 6].
 This data indicates both positive improvement and recognition that representation in creator brand deals still trails representation in the nation as a whole.

 We attribute the increase in Black+ creator inclusivity at The Outloud Group to increased transparency and tracking.
 While not all marketing campaigns are designed to target all Americans, we believe in the importance of transparency and purposeful decision-making, and we work closely with our brand partners to make thoughtful decisions.
 We hope that this data serves as a model for increased transparency and inclusivity in the industry and society as a whole.